Ruvyrom/Ruvomain-Protocol/README.md

 ## ⚠️ Disclaimer
 *I am not responsible for any issues resulting from system modifications.
 Always perform a data backup before deployment.*

+### Hall of Fame
+* **Institutional Censorship:** Term "Ruvomain" filtered on XDA; posting rights revoked on r/androidroot.
+* **Diagnosis:** The protocol's surgical efficiency threatens the root-dependency paradigm.
+We don't ask for permission to optimize; we just do it.

 ---
 *My other project on github for [Google Pixel6, LineageOS Vanilla 23.2](https://github.com/Ruvyrom/Ruvyrom/tree/main)*